-One panelist said that hate speech from the government is not the rule, though it happens at the highest levels, including the president.
+Sydorenko said that hate speech from the government is not the rule, though it happens at the highest levels, including the president.
 Consequences for politicians are limited; their reputation never seems to falter with their supporters.

-According to a panelist, President Zelensky shares videos that contain false, manipulative information.
-One panelist, director of an anti-corruption NGO, recalled how in April 2020 Ivano-Frankivsk's mayor allowed xenophobic statements about Roma that stayed in the city park and violated quarantine restrictions.
+According to Bobyrenko, President Zelensky shares videos that contain false, manipulative information.
+Oksana Velychko, director of the NGO Together Against Corruption, recalled how in April 2020 Ivano-Frankivsk's mayor allowed xenophobic statements about Roma that stayed in the city park and violated quarantine restrictions.
 He apologized for his "emotional" words, and won reelection.
-However, citizens on social media and media-outlet websites do promptly discuss and condemn false statements by politicians, the panelist noted.
-They cited outrageous statements from MPs degrading children raised in socially insecure families and pensioners as examples.
+However, citizens on social media and media-outlet websites do promptly discuss and condemn false statements by politicians, Kisilyova noted.
+She cited outrageous statements from MPs degrading children raised in socially insecure families and pensioners as examples.

-For their part, pro-Russian news channels disseminate hate speech, propaganda, and fake news through their guests, a panelist said.
+For their part, pro-Russian news channels disseminate hate speech, propaganda, and fake news through their guests, Zakusylo said.
 The panelists expressed the view that the NTRBC is failing in its obligation to punish broadcast media for these ethical breaches.

-A panelist also noted the increase in Ukrainian-language sources.
+Sydorenko also highlighted an increase in Ukrainian-language sources.
 Except for Western Ukraine, Russian-language media are considered more commercially viable in the market.
 However, the recent language law requires the duplication of information in Ukrainian - which is too costly for some outlets.
 The newspaper Novoe Vremya, for instance, plans to switch to just Ukrainian in mid-2021 as a result.

-One panelist noted that two major genders are represented equally in hyperlocal media - but other genders are not covered in local media, which remain very traditional.
+Torbich noted that two major genders are represented quite equally in hyperlocal media - but other genders are not covered in local media, which remain very traditional.